Pei-mao/ContainerWorld/Registry/README.md

-# Configuring Docker to Trust a Private Registry
+# Configuring Docker to Set Up a Private Registry

 ## Table of Contents
 1. [Introduction](#introduction) 🛠️